xmos/sw_usb_audio/doc/rst/hw_316_mc.rst

 A total of eight single-ended analog output channels are provided.
 These are fed from four PCM5122 stereo DAC's from Texas instruments.

 All ADC's and DAC's are configured via an I2C bus.
-Due to an clash of device addressed a I2C mux is also
+Due to an clash of device addresses a I2C mux is used.

 The four digital I2S/TDM input and output channels are mapped to the xCORE input/outputs through a header array.
 These jumpers allow channel selection when the ADCs/DACs are used in TDM mode.